 That gorgeous Cheetah is walking on a salt pan from left to right, leading our eyes across an endless vastness.
-Indeed the beautiful, distinctive pattern of its fur stands out in this wildlife fine art photograph of the cheetah.
+Indeed the beautiful, distinctive pattern of its fur and body stands out in this wildlife fine art photograph of the cheetah.
 As it walks on the salt pan, we can see the empty expanse of the salty plains.

 Female Cheetahs are solitary, living alone, or with their young.
 However, males live in small family groups of 2–3 brothers, we know as coalitions.
 An interesting fact is also their long tail.
 Indeed they steer and keep balance because of the long muscular tail, which has a flat shape.
 Essentially the tail acts as a rudder on a boat.
 In this fine art photograph of the Cheetah walking on the salt pan, you see how long its tail is.

 Some Facts About Cheetahs

 - Cheetahs are Africa’s most endangered big cat.

 - It is the fastest land animal.
 It can reach up to 112km/h / 69 miles per hour.

 - They chase their prey up to 200 – 300m / 218 – 328 yards.

 - The animals prefer daytime to hunt, as they want to avoid other predators like lions, leopards, and hyenas.

 - In the wild, a cheetah can reach 11 – 12 years of age.

 - Cheetah cubs stay with their month until they are 18 – 22 months old.